 You can add text, links, images or other media with what is known as content blocks.
 With your added, click publish to go live.
 The same process can be repeated to add more pages.
 If you are not ready for your content to go live just yet you can save the page as a draft instead and come back to it later.

 In most cases, you will want your pages to appear in the menu bar.
 Click on “Appearance” then “Menu” all found under the sidebar dashboard.
-Look for the page created earlier, tick the checkbox and then finalize by clicking on “Add to Menu”.
+Look for the page created earlier, tick the checkbox and then finalise by clicking on “Add to Menu”.
 Once added to the menu you will need to click the save button.
 Take a look at the front end of your site and you should now see your menu. (you may need to refresh the page).

 The next phase is about adding posts to your WordPress website.
 Under the WordPress Admin dashboard, click on “Posts”, then “Add new”.
 A screen similar to the one used for adding pages pops up.
 We have the title section, post formats, category, and tags section.